JudeWillmer/Windows-Server-2022-Lab/05 - Troubleshooting/README.md

 ## Scenario

 A user contacts the IT Help Desk after being unable to sign in to their **domain account** because the account has expired.
-I investigated the issue using **Active Directory Users and Computers**, confirmed that the account had reached its configured expiry date, and restored access by extending the account expiry.
+I investigated the issue using **Active Directory Users and Computers**, confirmed that the account had reached its configured expiry date, and restored access by extending the account expiry date.
 After applying the changes, I verified that the user could successfully authenticate to the **lab.local** domain using the correct credentials.

 Expired user accounts are commonly encountered within **Active Directory** environments where temporary staff, contractors, or time-limited accounts are used.
 Understanding how to identify expired accounts and safely restore user access is an important responsibility for **IT Support** and **Help Desk** professionals while maintaining effective account lifecycle management.